13 Things Doctors Want You to Know About The Keto Diet

 The keto diet is popular, but to do it right takes planning.
 Here's what you need to know to reap all the rewards and avoid the risks.

 A true keto diet requires planning

-You may feel lousy at first
+The keto diet may make you feel lousy at first

-Initial weight loss is often water weight
+Initial keto weight loss is often water weight

 Many people see a quick drop in numbers on the scale when they first start keto, but unfortunately, it’s not usually due to fat loss.
 “In the beginning, the weight loss is mostly water weight and some muscle loss,” states Naresh Rao, DO, partner at Sports Medicine at Chelsea and author of Step Up Your Game.
 Here’s what experts want you to know about losing water weight.